Widerøe Flight 744: Accident

-Widerøe Flight 744 was a scheduled flight from Trondheim Airport, Værnes to Namsos Airport, Høknesøra operated with a de Havilland Canada DHC-6-300 Twin Otter.
+Widerøe Flight 744 was a scheduled flight from Trondheim Airport, Værnes, to Namsos Airport, Høknesøra, operated with a de Havilland Canada DHC-6-300 Twin Otter.
 The aircraft had registration LN-BNM and serial number 408, and was delivered to Widerøe in 1974.
 The aircraft had flown 40,453 hours and had met all service requirements.
 The pilot in command, Jan Bjørstad, was 43 years old, had held a pilot's license since 1974 and had been employed in Widerøe since 1985.
 He had held a C certificate since 4 January 1993, and had been a pilot in command since 20 January.
 He had flown 4,835 hours in total and had landed 13 times at Namsos Airport in the 12 months prior to the accident.
 The first officer, Trond Hamre, was 34 years old, had training from the United States which had been converted to a C certificate in 1988.
 He had 6,354 hours of flight, of which 1,356 was in a Twin Otter.
 He had been a pilot in command for 3,441 hours prior to working for Widerøe, where he had been employed since 1990.
 He had landed 27 times at Namsos Airport in the 12 months preceding the accident.

 The first officer was using a medication against back pains which was not permitted while flying.
 However, these had been prescribed by a physician who had training in aviation medicine.
 No traces of the substance were found in the pilot's body after the accident.
 The crew had started duty at Bodø Airport at 13:30 (Central European Time, UTC+1) and were to make a round trip to Trondheim Airport, with intermediate stops at Sandnessjøen Airport, Mosjøen Airport, Brønnøysund Airport and Rørvik Airport as Flight 711.
-On the way down, the flight canceled its stop at Mosjøen because of bad weather.
+On the way south, the crew canceled its stop at Mosjøen because of bad weather.
 The aircraft landed at Trondheim Airport at 17:52.
-The return flight was to operate as Flight 744 from Trondheim via Namsos to Rørvik, where the plane and crew were to overnight.
+The return flight was to operate as Flight 744 from Trondheim via Namsos to Rørvik, where the plane and crew were to stay overnight.